zhuob/Learning/README.md

-In this repository, I keep track of what I learned from reading various machine learning materials.
+In this repository, I keep notes on what I read from machine learning materials.

-If you have problem reading the math formulas in the Rmarkdown file, I suggest you try the Chrome extension GitHub with MathJax [https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima].
-It's quite convenient
+The Chrome extension GitHub with [MathJax] (https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima]) is a very good tool to view the math formulas in the Rmarkdown file.